Sensitivity-Informed Parameter Selection for Improved Soil Moisture Estimation from Remote Sensing Data: Introduction

+This study aims to improve the accuracy and reliability of soil moisture estimation in large-scale agro-hydrological systems by systematically addressing challenges related to parameter identifiability.
+The proposed approach involves identifying a subset of soil hydraulic parameters that are both structurally identifiable and physically meaningful, and simultaneously estimating these parameters alongside soil moisture states using an extended Kalman filter applied to a cylindrical-coordinate formulation of the Richards equation.
+Soil moisture observations are obtained from microwave sensors mounted on a center pivot irrigation system.
+To enhance spatial consistency, Kriging interpolation is used to extend parameter estimates across the entire field.

+The study is guided by the hypothesis that performing parameter identifiability analysis in advance—followed by the selection of a subset of estimable parameters when the full set cannot be reliably inferred—enhances the overall accuracy of soil moisture estimates and produces parameter values that are physically interpretable.
+This hypothesis is evaluated through a combination of simulation studies and field experiments conducted on a large-scale agricultural field.

+The key contributions of this work are summarized as follows: \begin{enumerate} \item A procedure for constructing and evaluating the sensitivity matrix in systems with spatially varying measurements.
+In addition, a method is developed to perform parameter selection using the orthogonal projection technique adapted for mobile sensing scenarios. \item A computationally efficient modification of the extended Kalman filter that accommodates time-varying sets of estimable parameters. \item A comprehensive evaluation of the proposed framework through simulations and field experiments, demonstrating improved accuracy in both state and parameter estimation. \end{enumerate}

-This paper expands on the preliminary findings reported in~\cite{orouskhani2022simultaneous,agyeman2022simultaneous}.
-However, unlike~\cite{orouskhani2022simultaneous,agyeman2022simultaneous}, this study provides more in-depth explanations and extensive simulation results for various scenarios to comprehensively evaluate the impact of sensitivity analysis on the performance of state and parameter estimation.
-Furthermore, a wider range of validation scenarios are included in the real case study to highlight the effectiveness of the proposed methodology.
+This study builds upon preliminary findings reported in~\cite{orouskhani2022simultaneous,agyeman2022simultaneous}, but extends them in several key ways.
+Unlike the earlier work, the present study offers more comprehensive theoretical explanations and includes a broader set of simulation experiments designed to evaluate the influence of sensitivity-based parameter selection on estimation performance.
+In addition, a wider range of validation scenarios is incorporated in the field case study to assess the practical effectiveness of the proposed methodology.